mtzgroup/chemcloud-client/docs/tutorial/compute_engines.md

 ["psi4", "terachem_fe", "rdkit", ...]
 ```

-Please see [BigQC Algorithms](./bigc_algorithms.md) for details on parallel execution algorithms unique to the BigQC (`bigqc`) compute engine.
+Please see [BigQC Algorithms](./bigqc_algorithms.md) for details on parallel execution algorithms unique to the BigQC (`bigqc`) compute engine.

 ## Keywords

-Keywords specific to a quantum chemistry engine can be added to an [AtomicInput][qccloud.models.atomicinput] as follows:
+Keywords specific to a quantum chemistry engine can be added to an [AtomicInput][qccloud.models.AtomicInput] as follows:

 ```python
 ai = AtomicInput(